dfernandez79/barman/docs/notes.md

 * **What happens if `addMoreMethods` and `addSomeMethods` tries to write the same property?**.
 It depends on how the functions are implemented.

-* **What if you want to override a method?** Some people use `before` and `after` [function wrappers] to do that.
-But that is confusing: what means _before_ or _after_?
+* **What is the correct way to override a method?** Some people use [function wrappers] (`before` and `after`) to override methods.
+That is very flexible an similar to aspect oriented programming.
+But is very confusing to read and follow: what means _before_ or _after_?
 Is before _my_ function or before the mixin function?
 You don't know, again it depends on the implementation details of each function.

-The main point here is that you have a lot of freedom on how to extend objects, but that freedom adds more uncertainty that makes maintainability and program understanding hard.
+The main point is that you have a lot of freedom on how to extend objects, but that freedom adds uncertainty making maintainability and program understanding hard.

 Another way of doing mixins in JavaScript is by using objects.
 That's the approach used  by a lot of frameworks: